rugbyprof/4443-Internet-Programming/Assignments/01-Getting_Connected/README.md

 >   2. Register with github and create your course repository
 >   3. Edit course roster.
 >
-> If I discover later in the week you have not done 1 or more these tasks I will initiate an instructor drop for you.
+> If I discover later in the week you have not done 1 or more of these tasks I will initiate an instructor drop for you.

 ## Install Slack